 How does the Grantee notify employees that it does not discriminate on the basis of race, color, national origin, religion, sex, disability, and age in the delivery of services (e.g., posters, dissemination of relevant orders or policies, recruitment materials, etc.)?
 Explain in Civil Rights Review Comments section.

-5. Complaints

-There are written policies or procedures in place for notifying program beneficiaries how to file complaints alleging discrimination by the grantee with the BSCC or the OCR.

-$Yes \Box \quad No \Box \quad N/A \Box$

-6. Discrimination on the Basis of Disability

-If the Grantee has 50 or more employees and receives DOJ funding of \$25,000 or more, has the grantee:

-6a.
-Adopted grievance procedures (for both employees and program participants) that incorporate due process standards and provide for prompt and equitable resolution of complaints alleging a violation of the DOJ regulations which prohibit discrimination on the basis of a disability in employment practices and the delivery of services?

-6b.
-Designated a person to coordinate compliance with prohibitions against disability discrimination?
-Yes

-No

-N/A

-6c.
-Notified participants, beneficiaries, employees, applicants, and others that the grantee does not discriminate on the basis of disability?
-Yes \Box No \Box N/A \Box

-7. Discrimination on the Basis of Sex

-If the Grantee operates an education program or activity, have they taken the following actions?

-7a.
-Adopted grievance procedures that provide for the prompt and equitable resolution of complaints alleging a violation of the DOJ regulations which prohibit discrimination on the basis of sex?
-Yes Ves No N/A

-7b.
-Designated a person to coordinate compliance with the prohibitions against sex discrimination?
-Yes \Box No \Box N/A \Box 7c.
-Notified applicants for admission and employment, employees, students, parents, and others that the grantee does not discriminate on the basis of sex in its educational programs or activities?
-Yes \square No \square N/A \square

-8. Findings

-The Grantee has complied with the requirement to submit to the OCR any findings of discrimination against the grantee issued by a federal or state court, or federal or state administering agency, on the grounds of race, color, religion, national origin, or sex.
+Explain in Civil Rights Review Comments section. ŕ 5.
+Complaints There are written policies or procedures in place for notifying to file complaints alleging discrimination by the grantee with h the BSC C or the OCR.
+6. Discrimination on the Basis of Disability If the Grantee has 50 or more employees and receives DOJ has the grantee: Yes □ funding of No □ N/A □ or more, 6a.
+Adopted grievance procedures (for both employees and incorporate due process standards and provide for prompt complaints alleging a violation of the DOJ regulations which the basis of a disability in employment practices and the definition of the DOJ regulations. and equit th prohibit elivery of s able reso discrimir ervices? olution of nation on Yes □ No □ N/A □ 6b.
+Designated a person to coordinate compliance with prediscrimination? rohibitions Yes □ against No □ disability N/A □ 6c.
+Notified participants, beneficiaries, employees, applie grantee does not discriminate on the basis of disability? cants, and Yes □ d others No □ that the 7.
+Discrimination on the Basis of Sex If the Grantee operates an education program or activity, ha actions? ave they ta aken the following 7a.
+Adopted grievance procedures that provide for the pronof complaints alleging a violation of the DOJ regulations won the basis of sex? • • 7b.
+Designated a person to coordinate compliance with the discrimination? he prohibi Yes □ tions aga ainst sex N/A □ 7c.
+Notified applicants for admission and employment, em and others that the grantee does not discriminate on the ba •

-Yes D No D N/A D
+Yes □ No □ N/A □